-- 13. We are not aware of any business relationship between the County and Ernst & Young LLP or any other member firm of the global Ernst & Young organization. - 14.
+- 1. We have communicated to you the names of all the County's affiliates, officers, directors and elected officials. - 2.
+We are not aware of any business relationship between the County and Ernst & Young LLP or any other member firm of the global Ernst & Young organization. - 3.
 We are not aware of any reason that Ernst & Young LLP would not be independent for purposes of the County's audit.